frederic-perez/AmE-dictionary/dictionary.md

 __flare-ups__
 __flare<sup>1</sup>__ _n_ _He took an emergency flare from the glove box._
 __flare<sup>2</sup>__ _v_ _The injury flared._
-__flash point__ :three::shit: _The latest flaash point is over the president's push to reduce caaarbon pollution._
+__flash point__ :three: The point at which eruption into significant action, creation, or violence occurs. _The latest flaash point is over the president's push to reduce caaarbon pollution._
 __flash__
 __flat white__ _The flat white, prepared by pouring bubbly steamed milk over a shot of espresso, has become synonymous with breakfast culture in Australia._
 __flat-footed__ :three::shit: _I have never been caught flat-footed by any situation._